jecottrell3/bridge/README.txt

 	Frequency of that Distribution.
 The third argument determines whether to Sort UP or DOWN.

-	The distribution Names themselves are Sorted;
-	a 6310 hand becomes a 0136 one.
-So this mode can be used to Determine the Frequency of Voids, Singletons as well as Long Suits.
+	The distribution Names themselves are Sorted; when reversed, a 6310 hand becomes a 0136 one.
+This mode can be used to Determine the Frequency of Voids, Singletons as well as Long Suits.

 	The arguments WHAT and HOW are Encoded as wither Zero or One.
 They both default to 1 if omitted.
+I need a Better Way to Encode this.

 	I started to Explain the Differences, but it's Easier to just Run the Four Commands ...